AmericanGeezus/TeamsFunctions/README.md

 - Testing
   - Currently, no Pester tests exist for this Module. - I cannot figure them out yet.
-  - All Testing is done with my trusty ISEsteroids.
+  - All Testing is done with my trusty ISESteroids.
 - Functions
   - `Connect-SkypeOnline` still seems to be timing out, despite `Enable-CsOnlineSessionForReconnection` being run - Recent improvements should stabilise these now, but I will still test them more thoroughly.&nbsp; <br/>**UPDATE**: v20.08 should hopefully be able to alleviate this. - Reconnection attempt is taken if connection is broken.
   - Scripts for **Call Queue Handling** are not fully tested yet.
 They have improved a lot, but are still BETA - Handle with Care!